myclabs/ACL/doc/usage.md

 ```

 As you can see we used the `SecurityIdentityTrait` to implement methods required by the interface, but we still
-need to declare the `$roles` association to map it with Doctrine.
+need to declare the `$roleEntries` association to map it with Doctrine.

 ### 2. Mark an entity as a resource